rainsound-ai/rainsound.ai/readme.md

 _Minimal bundle size_.
 Automatically enforced performance budgets.
 Progressive enhancement.
 Client-side code is optional.

 _Full-stack type safety_.
 Use Rust's type system to make invalid states unrepresentable, including across the client-server boundary.
+This includes assets like images.
+By using our asset macros, the compiler will prevent you referring to a non-existent image.

 _Pit of success_.
 The easiest way to build our site should also be the best, for the planet and for our visitors.